A Communist is commonly a zealot, moved by the intensity of his faith or of his personal commitment to the Party to assume the mantle of the prophet.

 There’s a cardinal reason why the reverse portmanteau, Agitprop was coined by the Communists: it was one of the central devices to spread the Communist ideology: via propaganda and agitation.
 Here is a good academic explanation[i] of the term:

-In Communist usage the term “propaganda” has a specialized meaning and is differentiated from ’’agitation.”
+In Communist usage the term “propaganda” has a specialised meaning and is differentiated from ’’agitation.”
 The distinction is, in the broadest terms, between the general and the specific.
 Propaganda is the dissemination of complex ideas to select audiences; agitation is the dissemination of simple ideas, often in the form of mere slogans, to a mass audience… every Party member is a full-time agitator and propagandist.

 Thus, it is not a coincidence that from its very inception, Communism when implemented in practical politics regarded every single facet of public life and society as a potential keyhole for spreading its soul-crushing propaganda.
 So it was in India, via the original Communist Party of India, which birthed itself as a slave of the U.S.S.R.
-The craggy mountain of just written (i.e. published) propaganda it has produced—and continues to produce—till date is almost infinite and includes journals, magazines, booklets, (specialist) newspapers, monographs, pamphlets…
+The craggy mountain of propaganda it has produced—and continues to produce—till date is almost infinite and includes journals, magazines, booklets, (specialist) newspapers, monographs, pamphlets…

-A similar cult followed soon enough in 1943.
-This was the Indian People’s Theatre Association (IPTA), which boasts of itself as the oldest association of theatre-artists in India.
-Needless, the goal of IPTA was to spread the Communist venom in the wider Indian society by capturing theatre and to an extent, folk and performing arts.
-In the true tradition of Leftist incest, IPTA was populated by some of the same members of the PWA.
 Here are some names in no particular order: Bimal Roy, A.K.
 Hangal, Anna Bhau Sathe, K. Subramaniam, K. A. Abbas, Abdul Malik, Niranjan Sen, Nirmal Ghosh; Sachin Sen Gupta, Prithviraj Kapoor, Bijon Bhattacharya, Salil Chowdhury, Balraj Sahni, Ritwik Ghatak, Dev Anand, Chetan Anand, Jyotirindra Moitra, Sahir Ludhianvi, Majrooh Sultanpuri, Prem Dhawan, Shailendra, Kaifi Azmi, Niranjan Singh Maan, S. Tera Singh Chan, Jagdish Faryadi, Khalili Faryadi, Rajendra Raghuvanshi, Safdar Mir, Hasan Premani, Amiya Bose, Sudhin Dasgupta and Utpal Dutt.
 Of these Utpal Dutt was regarded as a “genuinely good and highly capable worker” of the Communist cause.

 The launch timing of IPTA was near-perfect: in Bombay in May, 1943, when the CPI was holding the First Congress.
 And it met with spectacular[ii] success.
 Here is a glimpse:

-Traveling dance and drama troupes were organized and sent to many parts of India to perform ballets and plays dealing with Marxian…themes.
+Traveling dance and drama troupes were organised and sent to many parts of India to perform ballets and plays dealing with Marxian…themes.
 The [Communist] Party claimed that one troupe that toured the country in 1943-44 collected Rs.
 200,000 for Bengal famine relief.
-In 1947 the IPTA reported that during the previous year its 44 branch organizations had presented 52 stage productions and 800 new songs, and had entertained audiences numbering more than five million.
+In 1947 the IPTA reported that during the previous year its 44 branch organisations had presented 52 stage productions and 800 new songs, and had entertained audiences numbering more than five million.

 Of course, the IPTA called itself an autonomous and independent cultural body not affiliated to any political party but in reality, it was entirely controlled by the CPI.
-This control didn’t extend to IPTA as an organization, but to the personal lives of its members as well.
+This control didn’t extend to IPTA as an organisation, but to the personal lives of its members as well.
 Here is a revealing exchange between writer-director K.A.
 Abbas and Soli Batliwala who had been elected to the CPI Central Committee at the First Congress in 1943.
 Within two years, Batliwala was so disgusted with the vile manner in which the CPI pried into his private life that in 1945, he completely cut off ties with it noting[iii] in writing that

 None of your [i.e. K.A.
 Abbas’s] colleagues in the IPTA has chosen the IPTA work as a free person, but is under the strictest discipline of the member in charge of IPTA work in the Central Committee.
 I do not know if you have Com.
 Krishnan in your executive.
 But not a single one of your communist colleagues can endorse a single amendment in any discussion however secret that your executive may undertake before having received the sanction of Cora.
 N. K. Krishnan.
 This applies to persons who act in your plays, who work full time for the organization in varied and different capacities.